-However, when the eight channels are in Soft Reset mode, the input structure is still clocking, if MCLK is applied, in order to properly bias the inputs so that no leakage current is observed.
-If MCLK is not applied, large analog input leakage currents can be observed for highly negative input voltages (typically below -0.6V, referred to as $A{\mbox{\footnotesize GND}}$).
+However, when the two channels are in Soft Reset, the input structure is still clocking if MCLK is applied in order to properly bias the inputs, so that no leakage current is observed.
+If MCLK is not applied, large analog input leakage currents can be observed for highly negative input voltages (typically, below -0.6V, referred to as A{GND}).

-4.20 Hard Reset Mode ($\overline{RESET} = 0$)
+4.20 Hard Reset Mode (RESET = 0)

-This mode is only available during a POR or when the RESET pin is pulled logic low.
+This mode is only available during a POR or when the RESET pin is pulled low in SPI mode.
 The RESET pin logic low state places the device in Hard Reset mode.
 In this mode, all internal registers are reset to their default state.
+In the Two-Wire Interface mode, the RESET pin functionality is not available and the user must use a Watchdog Timer Reset to be able to fully reset the part (see Section 7.4 "Watchdog Timer Reset, Resetting the Part in Two-Wire Mode").

-The DC biases for the analog blocks are still active (i.e., the MCP3914 is ready to convert).
+The DC biases for the analog blocks are still active (i.e., the MCP3910 is ready to convert).
 However, this pin clears all conversion data in the ADCs.
 The comparators' outputs of all ADCs are forced to their Reset state ('0011').
 The SINC filters are all reset, as well as their double-output buffers.
-The Hard Reset mode requires a minimum pulse low time (see Section 1.0 "Electrical Characteristics".
+See serial timing for minimum pulse low time in Section 1.0 "Electrical Characteristics".
 During a Hard Reset, no communication with the part is possible.
 The digital interface is maintained in a Reset state.

-During this state, the clock, MCLK, can be applied to the part in order to properly bias the input structures of all channels.
-If not applied, large analog input leakage currents can be observed for highly negative input signals, and after removing the Hard Reset state, a certain start-up time is necessary to bias the input structure properly.
+During this state, the clock MCLK can be applied to the part in order to properly bias the input structures of all channels.
+If not applied, large analog input leakage currents can be observed for highly negative input signals and, after removing the Hard Reset state, a certain start-up time is necessary to bias the input structure properly.
 During this delay, the ADC conversions can be inaccurate.